Skip to content

 3. How does your sales team generate new leads?

-It’s useful to get an idea of the prospect’s lead generation methods.
+It’s useful to get an idea of your potential prospect’s lead generation methods.
 They could be ineffective or might not align with your target market.

 This could qualify them as an unsuitable prospect.